|

 Go to Condition monitoring → Condition overview→ Powertrains / Asset groups / Assets → [Asset] → Event log.

 You can search for an event by its name or filter the events by the date range.
-By default, the alarm/fault and warning/alert
+By default, the alarm/fault and warning/alert event filters are applied, and the event list shows the events that need attention.
+The alarm or alert events apply the condition indicators for threshold and trend.
+For more information on condition indices/drive condition indicators, refer to the Condition indices and drive condition indicators overview.

 For drives, you can view a summary of events for more than one drive.
-Refer to the video below.

 You can filter the events by: